opencomputeproject/SAI/doc/SAI-Proposal-IPv6_Segment_Routing-1.md

 ## API Modification

 ### ACL Table Modification
-Adding an additional ACL action / value of SAI_ACL_ACTION_TYPE_SET_SEGMENT_ID to define the segment_id for native packets to be matched upon for SR origination in the next Segment Route Table lookup
+Adding an additional ACL action / value of SAI_ACL_ACTION_TYPE_SET_POLICY_ID to define the policy_id for native packets to be matched upon for SR origination or transit in the Segment Route Origination / Transit Table lookup

-### Segment Route Origination Table APIs
+### Segment Route Origination / Transit Table APIs
 #### Vendor Support Advertisement

 Included is also a way for vendors to advertise devcie support include the number of segments and TLV types that can be originated